Math 511: Linear Algebra

 This means that the linear transformation represented by a matrix normal matrix $A$ is a composition of a reflection or rotation, followed by a scaling transformation, and a reflection or rotation.

-Definition of Positive Definite
+Definition of Positive Definite¶

 A square matrix whose eigenvalues are all non-negative is called a positive semi-definite or positive definite matrix.

 Let $A\in\mathbb{R}^{m\times n}$ be a real $m\times n$ matrix.
 While this matrix may not be Hermitian, symmetric, or even square, the matrix $A^TA\in\mathbb{R}^{n\times n}$ is a real and symmetric.
-Furthermore the eigenvalues of $A^TA$ are nonnegative, and the eigenvectors of distinct eigenvalues are orthogonal.
-So there is an orthogonal matrix $V$ that diagonalizes matrix $A^TA$,
+Even if matrix $A$ is defective, the product $A^TA$ is real and symmetric.
+Remember that real and symmetric matrices are also Hermitian.
+Therefore the eigenvalues of $A^TA$ are all real, and the eigenvectors of distinct eigenvalues are orthogonal.
+Furthermore, there is a real unitary matrix $V$ that diagonalizes matrix $A^TA$.

-$$ A^TA = V\Lambda V^T = \begin{bmatrix} \mathbf{v}_1 &\ \mathbf{v}_2 &\ \dots &\ \mathbf{v}_n \end{bmatrix}\begin{bmatrix} \sigma_1 &\ 0 &\ \dots &\ 0 \\ 0 &\ \sigma_2 &\ \dots &\ 0\ \\ 0 &\ 0 &\ \ddots &\ 0 \\ 0 &\ 0 &\ \dots &\ \sigma_m \end{bmatrix}\begin{bmatrix} \mathbf{v}_1^T \\ \mathbf{v}_2^T \\ \vdots \\ \mathbf{v}_n^T \end{bmatrix} $$
+$$ A^TA = V\Lambda V^T = \begin{bmatrix} \mathbf{v}_1 &\ \mathbf{v}_2 &\ \dots &\ \mathbf{v}_n \end{bmatrix}\begin{bmatrix} \lambda_1 &\ 0 &\ \dots &\ 0 \\ 0 &\ \lambda_2 &\ \dots &\ 0\ \\ 0 &\ 0 &\ \ddots &\ 0 \\ 0 &\ 0 &\ \dots &\ \lambda_m \end{bmatrix}\begin{bmatrix} \mathbf{v}_1^T \\ \mathbf{v}_2^T \\ \vdots \\ \mathbf{v}_n^T \end{bmatrix} $$

 Likewise matrix $AA^T\in\mathbb{R}^{m\times m}$ is a real symmetric, positive definite matrix.
 The nonzero eigenvalues of $AA^T$ are real and nonnegative, and the eigenvectors of distinct eigenvalues are orthogonal.
 Thus there is an orthogonal diagonalizing matrix $U$ such that,

-$$ AA^T = U\Lambda' U^T = \begin{bmatrix} \mathbf{u}_1 &\ \mathbf{u}_2 &\ \dots &\ \mathbf{u}_n \end{bmatrix}\begin{bmatrix} \sigma_1' &\ 0 &\ \dots &\ 0 \\ 0 &\ \sigma_2' &\ \dots &\ 0\ \\ 0 &\ 0 &\ \ddots &\ 0 \\ 0 &\ 0 &\ \dots &\ \sigma_m' \end{bmatrix}\begin{bmatrix} \mathbf{u}_1^T \\ \mathbf{u}_2^T \\ \vdots \\ \mathbf{u}_m^T \end{bmatrix} $$
+$$ AA^T = U\Lambda' U^T = \begin{bmatrix} \mathbf{u}_1 &\ \mathbf{u}_2 &\ \dots &\ \mathbf{u}_n \end{bmatrix}\begin{bmatrix} \lambda_1' &\ 0 &\ \dots &\ 0 \\ 0 &\ \lambda_2' &\ \dots &\ 0\ \\ 0 &\ 0 &\ \ddots &\ 0 \\ 0 &\ 0 &\ \dots &\ \lambda_m' \end{bmatrix}\begin{bmatrix} \mathbf{u}_1^T \\ \mathbf{u}_2^T \\ \vdots \\ \mathbf{u}_m^T \end{bmatrix} $$

-$$ AA^T\left(A\mathbf{x}\right) = A\left(A^TA\mathbf{x}\right) = A\left(\sigma\mathbf{x}\right) = \sigma\left(A\mathbf{x}\right) $$
+$$ AA^T\left(A\mathbf{x}\right) = A\left(A^TA\mathbf{x}\right) = A\left(\lambda\mathbf{x}\right) = \lambda\left(A\mathbf{x}\right) $$

 Thus nonzero value $\sigma$ is an eigenvalue of matrix $AA^T$ with associated eigenvector $A\mathbf{x}$.
 Thus the extra eigenvalues when $m\neq n$ are all zeros.

-$$ \Lambda = \begin{bmatrix} \sigma_1 &\ &\ &\ \\ &\ \sigma_2 &\ &\ \\ &\ &\ \ddots &\ \\ &\ &\ &\ \sigma_r \\&\ &\ &\ &\ 0_{r+1} \\ &\ &\ &\ &\ &\ \ddots \\ &\ &\ &\ &\ &\ &\ 0_n \end{bmatrix}\neq \begin{bmatrix} \sigma_1 &\ &\ &\ \\ &\ \sigma_2 &\ &\ \\ &\ &\ \ddots &\ \\ &\ &\ &\ \sigma_r \\&\ &\ &\ &\ 0_{r+1} \\ &\ &\ &\ &\ &\ \ddots \\ &\ &\ &\ &\ &\ &\ 0_m \end{bmatrix} = \Lambda' $$
+$$ \Lambda = \begin{bmatrix} \lambda_1 &\ &\ &\ \\ &\ \lambda_2 &\ &\ \\ &\ &\ \ddots &\ \\ &\ &\ &\ \lambda_r \\&\ &\ &\ &\ 0_{r+1} \\ &\ &\ &\ &\ &\ \ddots \\ &\ &\ &\ &\ &\ &\ 0_n \end{bmatrix}\neq \begin{bmatrix} \lambda_1 &\ &\ &\ \\ &\ \lambda_2 &\ &\ \\ &\ &\ \ddots &\ \\ &\ &\ &\ \lambda_r \\&\ &\ &\ &\ 0_{r+1} \\ &\ &\ &\ &\ &\ \ddots \\ &\ &\ &\ &\ &\ &\ 0_m \end{bmatrix} = \Lambda' $$

 That is $\Lambda$ has $n-r$ zero eigenvalues along the diagonal and $\Lambda'$ has $m-r$ zero eigenvalues along the diagonal. $\Lambda = \Lambda'$ only when $m = n$.